 We honor this legacy of social consciousness, care for the individual and dedication to the Baltimore community.
 As our firm continues to grow, it’s important to us that we do not forget what makes us unique, as an asset to Baltimore, our employees and especially our clients.
 To learn more about our public service and pro bono initiatives, visit Public Service and Pro Bono.

 Photo of Francis X. Gallagher by William Mortimer, 1968, reprinted with permission from the Baltimore Sun.

-Ella Aiken practices in Gallagher’s Litigation Group in a wide variety of matters, including commercial litigation, business disputes, property management, health care regulatory matters, intellectual property infringement and enforcement actions, and the defense of medical malpractice claims.
+Hillary Arnaoutakis practices in Gallagher's Litigation Group in a wide variety of matters, including business disputes, employment, property management, and the defense of medical malpractice claims.